onurcyangate/ipers-web-test/README.md

   - Physical path: Path to the copied dist folder content.
 Typically under _C:\inetpub\wwwroot_
   - Binding information: Port number and hostname

-### Configure URL Rewrite Rules
+### 2. Configure URL Rewrite Rules
 - Copy the web.config file located in this repository's root level and put it under application's root directory(where index.html):

-### Deploy the build
+### 3. Deploy the Build
 - Copy all contents under the dist folder of this repository to the IIS website/application directory
 - Set folder permissions:
   - Right-click on your application folder in IIS
   - Select "Edit Permissions"

-### Troubleshoot
+### 4. Test Deployment
+-  Open a browser and go to _**hostname:port**_

+## 🔧 Troubleshooting

+- “Access Denied” Errors:
-- If you see file permission errors (e.g., “Access Denied”), then check the folder permissions of the physical path or consider giving “Connect As” credentials.
+  - Check the folder permissions for the physical path, or consider configuring Connect As credentials if your files are on a network share or require special permissions.
+- Rewrite/Redirect Issues:
+  - Confirm that URL Rewrite is installed and that the web.config rules are correctly placed in the application’s root directory.